VespucciProject/Vespucci/README.md

 Because it is difficult to find Windows binaries for Armadillo, MLPACK and ARPACK, and to make development on Windows easier, I have included Windows binaries of all requisite libraries in the MinGW_libs repository at [](github.com/dpfoose/MinGW_libs) These are compiled with MinGW-w64 version 3 (GCC 4.8.2) with SEH for exception handling.
-A 7z archive containing the Qt distribution and MinGW-w64 toolkit I use is available by request (foose DOT 3 AT wright.edu)
+A 7z archive containing the
+Qt distribution and MinGW-w64 toolkit I use is available [here](https://drive.google.com/file/d/0B9FzBeLChZ8bVmlLZDVDZFVRSDg/view?usp=sharing)

 The included Qt profile uses the library paths used by Ubuntu's package manager.
 Frameworks are used for Mac OS when possible.